IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 ## pre-reqs
 Raspberry Pi 2 or 3 - not sure about v4
 [Sense HAT](https://www.adafruit.com/product/2738)
+SSD card ( 8 or 16 Gb should be fine )

 ### The Sense HAT is an add-on board for the Raspberry Pi